codeMacha/ReactAppDayandNIghtToggle/README.md

-#using the npm library avaialbel in
+# using the npm library available in:
 https://www.npmjs.com/package/react-day-and-night-toggle

 # Getting Started with Create React App